 The NJCU Honors Program is pleased to begin admissions for Fall 2021.
 Next year we will feature an innovative Honors Living-Learning Community at West Campus Village, several exciting new courses, and increased flexibility in university-supported Honors study abroad.

-Prospective students should first apply and be accepted to New Jersey City University.
-Students are admitted to NJCU with strong academic records will be invited to apply to our competitive Honors Program each year in January and February.
+To be considered, prospective students must first apply and be accepted to New Jersey City University.
+Students admitted to NJCU with strong academic records will be invited to apply to our competitive Honors Program.

-We assess suitability for the program by looking at high school GPA, class rank, high school transcripts, and SAT/ACT scores.
+The Honors Program Committee reviews applicants by looking at high school GPA, class rank, high school transcripts, and SAT/ACT scores.
 We also have applicants submit a short essay and video.
 The requirements will be sent in the invitations to apply.
 Decisions about Honors Program admission are sent out on a rolling basis, approximately one month after application, throughout Spring 2021 until the spots are filled.

 As a member of the Honors Program, each entering freshman student will receive the following benefits and opportunities:

 Honors scholars enjoy the challenges and rewards of working closely with distinguished faculty in small, interactive courses and on scholarly research projects.
 Beyond the classroom, Honors scholars engage in a variety of community activities that prepare them to become innovative leaders in their chosen professions.
 Although the Honors Scholarship does not cover room and board, Honors students do get priority admission to Residence Life’s enhanced dormitory experience: the leadership Living and Learning Community.
-Please also note that the Honors Scholarship replaces the NJCU Presidential Scholarship when a student joins the Honors Program.
-Students cannot receive both scholarships.
+Please also note that the Honors Scholarship replaces previous NJCU scholarship offers when a student joins the Honors Program.
+Students cannot receive multiple scholarships.